apache/servicemix4-features/examples/camel-osgi/README.txt

    copies it to your local Maven repository and to the target directory of this example.

-3. The easiest way to install the example bundle that you just built is to enter the following command in the ServiceMix console:
+3. Install the example by entering the following command in the ServiceMix console:

-     features/install examples-camel-osgi
+     features:install examples-camel-osgi

    It makes use of the ServiceMix features facility.
 For more information about the features facility, see the README.txt file in the examples